Recovering From a Cardiac Arrest

 What else can I do?

 Cardiac arrest affects each person differently.
-Speak with your health care team about any abnormal symptoms you experience or other changes you are going through.
+Speak with your health care team about any unusual symptoms you have or other changes you are going through.

 You may want to ask: